HoussemDellai/azure-network-course/205_nva_opnsense/Readme.md

 *   Gateway IP address for the trusted subnet.
 *   Public IP address of the untrusted subnet.

+This shell script is executed after the VM creation usingthe `Custom Script Extension` in Terraform represented in the file `vm_extension_install_opnsense.tf`.

 ### **Step 2: Understand the Terraform Template**